Roethlisberger throws TD in cameo, Steelers top Titans 16-6

 MADE MEN

 The Steelers signed inside linebacker Vince Williams to a new four-year deal on Thursday just hours after inking Pro Bowl kicker Chris Boswell to a new five-year contract.
 Both showed why they’re worth the money.
-Williams sacked Mariota for a 7-yard loss in the second quarter while Boswell converted all three of his field-goal attempts.
+Williams took down Mariota in the second quarter for the first of Pittsburgh’s six sacks while Boswell converted all three of his field-goal attempts.

 POSITION BATTLES